 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The flavors of the Dijon dressing, chopped olives, and lightly grilled tuna combined with the potatoes, eggs, and green beans make this a perfect dinner salad, especially for summer.
 It's also great for brunch.
 The hard-boiled eggs in this recipe can be cooked several days in advance and kept in the refrigerator until you're ready to assemble the salad.

 Gather the ingredients.

-Grill tuna on the grill, stovetop grill pan, or broil for just 3 to 4 minutes on each side.
-The tuna should be rare to medium rare for best flavor.
+Grill tuna on a grill or stovetop grill pan, or broil for just 3 to 4 minutes on each side.
+The tuna should be rare to medium-rare for best flavor.

 Cook green beans in boiling salted water until just tender but still vibrant green, about 2 minutes.
 Drain and rinse with cold water.

-Arrange spinach leaves, hard cooked eggs, and potato slices on the salad plates.
-Layer the sliced grilled tuna, green beans, red onion, and chopped olives to make a mound, repeating layers until ingredients are used.
-Garnish the plate with tomato wedges.
+Arrange spinach leaves, hard-cooked eggs, and potato slices on salad plates.
+Layer sliced grilled tuna, green beans, red onion, and chopped olives, repeating layers until ingredients are used.
+Garnish plate with tomato wedges.

 Combine dressing ingredients in a blender or screw-top jar and use processor or shake until well blended.

-Serve the salad drizzled with the dressing or serve it on the side.
+Serve salad drizzled with dressing or offer it on the side.